 Ready to post grades?
 Post appears next to each grade that you haven't released yet.
 You can choose which grades to post and when.
 Posted grades appear with a Posted message in the column.
 You can also grade all submissions for an item in succession and then select Post all grades to release all grades in one action.

 If you chose not to show correct answers for automatically scored questions, return to the assessment settings panel and select the Show correct answers check box.

-From a student's submission page, access the menu next to the grade pill to add an exception for the test.
-An exception includes additional attempts or extended access, even if the test is hidden from other students.
+From a student's submission page, access the menu next to the grade pill to add an exception for an assessment.
+An exception includes additional attempts or extended access, even if the assessment is hidden from other students.
 You can also add exceptions after you post grades.

 When you start or review grading, you can point to a submission timestamp to view more information.
 Timestamps appear on students' submission pages and on their attempts panels when you've allowed multiple attempts for an assessment.